htw-imi-showtime/showtime-website/content/ss25/master/m5-fun-with-programming/tools.md

       <img src="miro.png" width="400" alt="Logo of Miro">
     </td>
     <td>
-      <a href="https://miro.com/">Miro</a> was used for the initial brainstorming sessions, for concretizing the requirements and concept.
+      <a href="https://miro.com/">Miro</a> was used for the initial brainstorming sessions, for finalizing the requirements and the concept.
 We used it as well for the first low-fidelity prototypes.
 It allowed the team to discuss and visualize ideas and record decisions.
     </td>
   </tr>
 </table>